priya-zoned/mini-project/README.md

 # Mini-Project
-Code for The Next Item Recommendations using TLSAN-A Deep Learning Model.
+Code for The Next Item Recommendations using TLSAN.